As the Gateway to the Highlands, Inverness is ideally placed for day trips.

 See the Inverness Overview page for details of getting to Inverness.
-Also of interest is our Inverness City Centre guide for details of visitor attractions in the city centre.
+Also of interest is our Guide to Inverness City Centre for details of visitor attractions in the city centre.

 Situated on the shores of Loch Ness, the castle is almost entirely ruined, and yet remains one of Scotland's top visitor attractions.
 Here you can learn about 1000 years’ of history including conflict, power struggles and being blown up in 1692.